-The only feature that I really want and it doesn’t have is an external mic socket, but I find for video recording the built-in mic is good in quiet areas and you can always use a lapel mic and your iPhone for recording separate audio and splicing the tracks together afterwards.
+The only feature that I really want and it doesn’t have is an external mic socket, but I find for video recording, the built-in mic is good in quiet areas, and you can always use a lapel mic and your iPhone for recording separate audio and splicing the tracks together afterward.

 - Fly Tying Hook Types

-With the filter fitted, I usually position the camera on the tripod at the mouth of the light box and the fly sits in the vice towards the back of the light box.
+With the filter fitted, I usually position the camera on the tripod at the mouth of the lightbox, and the fly sits in the vice towards the back of the lightbox.
 The distance between the lens and the fly is maybe 20cm.
-With the lens zoomed out, the image of the fly fills the screen and the focus remains pin sharp and the colours look beautiful in front of the grey backdrop.
+With the lens zoomed out, the image of the fly fills the screen, the focus remains pin-sharp, and the colors look beautiful in front of the grey backdrop.

 With the basic method sorted, I have been experimenting with more artistic images of flies with the grey backdrop sitting on the bottom of the lightbox and the flies sitting on it.

-Usually I have used some sort of prop – either one of the spare filters, a bobbin, hair stacker or something else to make a pleasing visual arrangement.
+Usually, I have used some sort of prop – either one of the spare filters, a bobbin, a hair stacker, or something else to make a pleasing visual arrangement.

-Then I have used aperture mode to reduce the depth of field and blur the background.
-The result can be really eye-catching images that are a bit different to the standard pictures of flies.
+Then I used aperture mode to reduce the depth of field and blur the background.
+The result can be really eye-catching images that are a bit different from the standard pictures of flies.